apache/spark/docs/web-ui.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-This environment page has five parts, it is a useful place to check whether your properties have been set correctly.
+This environment page has five parts.
+It is a useful place to check whether your properties have been set correctly.
 The first part 'Runtime Information' simply contains the [runtime properties](configuration.html#runtime-environment) like versions of Java and Scala.